Sonny Borrelli

-Sonny Borrelli is an American politician and a Republican member of the Arizona Senate, representing the 30th district.
-He is the Senate Majority Leader.
+Sonny Borrelli is an American politician and a Republican former member of the Arizona Senate, representing the 30th district.
+He was the Senate Majority Leader from 2023 to 2025.
 Borrelli formerly served in the Arizona House of Representatives as a representative of District 5, from January 14, 2013, to January 9, 2017.

 Early life and career

 Borrelli was a U.S. Marine from 1977 to 1999.
 He moved to Arizona in 2000 and was a member of the Lake Havasu City Council from 2010 to 2012.

 Political career

 In the Arizona House of Representatives, Borrelli was chair of the Military Affairs and Public Safety Committee.
 In the Senate he has been chair of the Government Committee and Majority Whip.

 Elections

 In 2012, with incumbent Republican Representatives Chester Crandell running for Arizona Senate and Brenda Barton redistricted to District 6, and with incumbent Republican Representative Doris Goodale redistricted from District 3, Borrelli ran in the four-way August 28, 2012 Republican primary, placing second with 8,672 votes, and won the second seat in the November 6, 2012 general election with 35,154 votes above Democratic nominee P. L. Durbin.

 In 2014 Borrelli and Regina Cobb defeated Jennifer Jones, Sam Medrano and George Schnittgrund in the Republican primary.
 Borrelli and Cobb defeated Longoria and Weisser in the general election with Borrelli receiving 31,277 votes.